 - Sauté the mushrooms in 1 tablespoon of butter along with the fresh thyme, pinch of salt, and pepper.

 - Add the white wine, and continue to cook until all the liquid is evaporated.
 Set aside to cool.

-- Remove the thyme stems, and then spread over the scallops.
+- Remove the thyme stems, and then spread them over the scallops.

-- In a heavy-bottomed sauce pan, heat 4 tablespoons of butter until melted and bubbly.?
+- Heat 4 tablespoons of butter in a heavy-bottomed saucepan until melted and bubbly.

-- Add the flour and salt and cook, stirring constantly, for two minutes.
+- Add the flour and salt and cook, constantly stirring, for two minutes.

 - Add the Old Bay seasoning.

-- Off the heat, stir in the cheese, a little at a time.
+- Stir in the cheese a little at a time off the heat.
 Taste and adjust seasonings as necessary.

 - Pour the sauce over the scallops and mushrooms.

 - Cover with strips of bacon, and bake at 350°F for about thirty minutes.